omerbsezer/Fast-Docker/README.md

 ```

 ### Docker Container: Union File System  <a name="container-filesystem"></a>

-- Images are R/O.
+- Images are read only (R/O).
-- When containers are created, new R/W thin layer is created.
+- When containers are created, new read-write (R/W) thin layer is created.

 ![image](https://user-images.githubusercontent.com/10358317/113183883-d8f86e00-9254-11eb-994b-30c17fe9429b.png) (Ref: docs.docker.com)

 ### Docker Volumes: Why Volumes needed?
-- WhenPersistence
+- Containers do not save the changings when removed, if there is not any binding to volume/mount.
+- For persistence, volumes/mounts MUST be used.
-- e.g. Create log file in the container.
-When it is killed, log file also killed.
-So we use Volumes!
+- e.g. Creating log file in the container.
+When the container is removed, log file also removed with container.
+So volumes/binding mounts MUST be used!

 ![image](https://user-images.githubusercontent.com/10358317/113184189-2d035280-9255-11eb-9409-578ad1f2bd4b.png) (Ref: udemy-course:adan-zye-docker)